Speak Up ~ Stay Safe: Community Health and Safety Training

 (firstname.lastname@example.org) or Sue Hetrick (email@example.com) at The Center for Disability Empowerment (614) 575-8055.

-PLEASE CLICK ON THE LINK BELOW TO DOWNLOAD A PDF FILE ON THIS EVENT:
+PLEASE CLICK ON THE LINK BELOW TO DOWNLOAD A PDF OR DOCX FILE ON THIS TRAINING: